orientechnologies/orientdb-docs/admin/installation/README.md

 OrientDB prerequisites can be found [here](../admin/installation/Prerequisites.md).

+## Binary Installation

+OrientDB provides a pre-compiled binary package to install the database on your system.
+Depending on your operating system, this is a tarred or zipped package that contains all the relevant files you need to run OrientDB.
+For desktop installations, go to [OrientDB Downloads](http://orientdb.com/download/) and select the package that best suits your system.

+On server installations, you can use the `wget` utility:

+<pre><code class="lang-sh">$ wget {{book.CE_link}} -O {{book.CE_name}}-{{book.lastGA}}.tar.gz</code></pre>

+Whether you use your web browser or `wget`, unzip or extract the downloaded file into a directory convenient for your use, (for example, `/opt/orientdb/` on Linux).
+This creates a directory called orientdb-community-{{book.lastGA}} with relevant files and scripts, which you will need to run OrientDB on your system.

 ## Use Docker

 If you have Docker installed in your computer, this is the easiest way to run OrientDB.
 From the command line type: